As a business person, you may have heard the saying, “if you build it, they will come”. Well, that doesn’t apply to every business sector anymore.

 Structured data is a massive part of SEO and your online presence.
 Not only does it form the backbone of how search engines score results, but it helps generate better organic traffic and an improved experience for users.
-Because of the importance of having well-structured data, it’s not always easy to find how complex or straightforward, specific tasks must be to achieve success in SEO.
-Failure to include this type of structure means that you run a risk of losing your position in the SERPs.
+Because of the importance of having well-structured data, it’s not always easy to find how complex or straightforward, specific tasks must be to succeed in SEO.
+Failure to include this type of structure means that you risk losing your position in the SERPs.

 8) Not Dealing with Duplicate Content.

 There are several things that business owners do that can lead to duplicate content on their website.
-Dumping millions of content on your website and then not finding and removing duplicate pages from your database is highly damaging.
-Suppose businesses focus solely on ranking their websites correctly without getting rid of all duplicate content.
+Dumping millions of content on your website and not finding and removing duplicate pages from your database is highly damaging.
+Suppose businesses focus solely on ranking their websites correctly without eliminating duplicate content.
 In that case, they’re going to waste a lot of time and money on remedying the problem and may end up missing out on significant business growth.